alabou/bcp-006-03/docs/NMOS With H.265.md

   A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams using parameter sets provided either only out-of-band, only in-band or in-and-out-of-band.
 The in-band parameter sets MAY update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `in_band` or `in_and_out_of_band` capabilities MUST be capable of decoding in-band parameter sets that update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `out_of_band` capability MUST be capable of decoding in-band parameter sets that duplicate the parameter sets received out-of-band.

-  All the parameter sets used by the bitstream MUST be compliant with the `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints`, `level-id` and `tier-flag` explicitely or implicitely declared in the stream's associated SDP transport file or the profile_space, profile_idc, profile_compatibility_indication, level_idc, tier_flag, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits of the HEVC_video_descriptor of an MPEG2-TS transport stream.
+  All the parameter sets used by the bitstream MUST be compliant with the `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints`, `level-id` and `tier-flag` explicitely or implicitely declared in the stream's associated SDP transport file or in the members profile_space, profile_idc, profile_compatibility_indication, level_idc, tier_flag, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits of the HEVC_video_descriptor of an MPEG2-TS transport stream.
 The parameter sets MAY be specified out-of-band using the `sprop-vps`, `sprop-sps` and `sprop-pps` parameters of an SDP transport file, in-band through the H.265 bitstream or in-and-out-of-band usign both mechanisms.
 See the "Parameter Sets" section for more details.

   A Receiver supporting `in_and_out_of_band` MUST also support the `in_band` and `out_of_band` modes.
 Such Receiver SHOULD have all "in_band", "out_of_band" and "in_and_out_of_band" values enumerated in the Receiver Capabilities in order to allow Senders operating in any `parameter_sets_transport_mode`.

-For Nodes consuming H.264 using the RTP payload mapping defined by RFC 2250, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes consuming H.265 using the RTP payload mapping defined by RFC 2250, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

 The following parameter constraints can be used to express limits or preferences specifically defined for H.265 decoders: